Marci Comeau[1]

 Court Order to Take Child into Custody Pending Hearing (“Pick-Up Order”)

-The court may enter a pick-up order if (a) a petition is filed with the juvenile court with sufficient corroborating evidence to establish that the child is dependent; (b) the allegations contained in the petition, if true, establish that there are reasonable grounds to believe that removal is necessary to prevent imminent physical harm to the child due to child abuse or neglect, including that which results from sexual abuse, sexual exploitation, or a pattern of severe neglect; and (c) an affidavit or declaration is filed by the Department in support of the petition setting forth specific factual information evidencing why there was insufficient time to serve a parent with a dependency petition and hold a hearing prior to removal.[33]
+The court may enter a pick-up order if (a) a petition is filed with the juvenile court with sufficient corroborating evidence to establish that the child is dependent; (b) an affidavit or declaration is filed by the Department in support of the petition setting forth specific factual information evidencing insufficient time to serve a parent with a dependency petition and hold a hearing prior to removal; and (c) the allegations in the petition, if true, establish that there are reasonable grounds to believe that removal is necessary to prevent imminent physical harm to the child due to child abuse or neglect, including that which results from sexual abuse, sexual exploitation, a pattern of severe neglect, or a high-potency synthetic opioid.[33]
+The court shall give great weight to the lethality of high-potency synthetic opioids and to public health guidance from the department of health related to high-potency synthetic opioids in determining whether removal is necessary to prevent imminent physical harm to the child due to child abuse or neglect.[34]

 A parent does not have a constitutional right to a hearing before a pick-up order is entered.[36]
 However, if a petition is filed without the necessary affidavit or declaration, or if the affidavit or declaration is insufficient, the parents of the child must be provided with notice and an opportunity to be heard before a pick-up order can be entered.[37]